Monday, May 18, 2026

 That's £3.3 million today!

-The executors (and likely benefactors) of the will are two of her Tavener sisters, her sisters - nothing goes to any of the Starkie family.
+The executors (and likely benefactors) of the will are two of her sisters, Honor and Elizabeth - nothing goes to any of the Starkie family (or my Great Uncle!)

 Honor Perren was born Taverner in 1847 in Kingsbury, Somerset